Need legal advice now from a settlement agreement solicitor?

 In employment law, a settlement agreement is a legally binding agreement between an employee and an employer.

 Most commonly, a settlement agreement is used for redundancy.
-However, an employer can also use a settlement agreement to resolve an employment issue and stop an employee from taking a claim to the employment tribunal.
+However, an employer can also use a settlement agreement to resolve an employment issue and prevent an employee from taking a claim to the employment tribunal.

 A settlement agreement is valid if it meets all the following criteria: